juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 3. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that facilitates test maintainability by separating tests from pages.
 The layer that interacts with the system under test.
 For instance: web-page, mobile devices, and desktop [2].
 4. **Language is officially supported by the test tool.** Languages that are not supported by the company behind the test tool (for instance, Selenium WebDriver or Playwright) require hacks to work properly [2].

+## Investigation problem
 According to Zhimin Zhan, Javascript (JS) satisfies conditions i and iv, but not ii and iii, and Python and Ruby are better choices; besides, TypeScript (TS), a super version of Javascript, which violates i (TS is compiled) and is still not fully an OOPL [4, 5, 6, 7].

 ## Objective
 The objective of this repository is to put hands on automation using JS/TS with Playwright and determine if it is still a suitable combination.

 ## Method
-The method is taking the course of Artem Bondar "Playwright: Web Automation Testing From Zero to Hero" and solve the exercises proposed.
+The method followed was taking the course of Artem Bondar "Playwright: Web Automation Testing From Zero to Hero" and solve the exercises proposed.

 ## Conclusions